stakater-archive/StakaterCloudDocs-Archived/content/sre/logging/logging.md

 ```
 )

-## Additional config for non JSON log formats
+## Parse non JSON Application Logs

-Parsing application logs which are not in `JSON format` can be done using the below scenario.
+Parsing application logs which are not in `JSON format` can be done as follows:

 Consider the following example of a one line event by a java application: